 Occupying the old Noxubee County Jail, the library still retains some of the jail’s fittings as well as some of its spirits.
 See my article, “A Mississippi Dante—Noxubee County.”

 N.B.
 Originally published as part of “Haunted Mississippi,” 27 January 2011.

 “Maybe nothing ever happens once and is finished.” — William Faulkner, Absalom, Absalom!
 (1936)

-If the theory holds, residual hauntings are just this, something that happens but is never finished; a haunting where the dead still walk, cry, talk, or laugh among the living.
-These things are still heard at Rowan Oak the former home of perhaps the greatest, most complicated and certainly most haunted of Southern writers, William Faulkner.
-The house was built around 1840 by Colonel Robert Shegog and purchased by Faulkner in 1930.
+If the theory holds, residual hauntings are just that, something that happens but is never finished; a haunting where the dead still walk, cry, talk, or laugh among the living.
+These things are still heard at Rowan Oak the former home of perhaps one of the greatest, most complicated, and certainly most haunted of Southern writers, William Faulkner.
+The house where Faulkner lived much of his adult life was built around 1840 by Colonel Robert Shegog, and purchased by Faulkner in 1930.

 The deteriorated state of the house matched the deteriorated condition of the rural South even over half a century after the Civil War.
 Faulkner, habitually low on money, performed much of the restoration himself.
 He and his wife experienced odd occurrences in the house and he explained it with the legend of Shegog’s daughter, Judith who he said died trying to sneak out of the house for a tryst with her lover.
 Researchers, however, have discovered that Judith never existed, but odd sounds still resonate through the old house.
 Perhaps they are the sounds of life that is unfinished?

 While Rowan Oak is not technically a library, it is a literary shrine and Faulkner’s own personal library is preserved within this building.

 Hubbard, Sylvia Booth.
 Ghosts!
 Personal Accounts of Modern Mississippi Hauntings.
 Brandon, MS: Quail Ridge Press, 1992.